hhaannnaaaa/DogMeet/README.md

 # Validator Testing
 <li> HTML

-* No errors when tested in the [W3C validator](https://validator.w3.org/nu/#textarea)
+* Succeed the tests with [W3C validator](https://validator.w3.org/nu/#textarea)

 <li> CSS

-* No errors when tested in the [(Jigsaw) validator](https://jigsaw.w3.org/css-validator/validator)
+* Succeed the tests with [(Jigsaw) validator](https://jigsaw.w3.org/css-validator/validator)

 ## Unfixed Bugs
 No unfixed bugs.

 # Deployment

-<li> Navigate to the repositery in GitHub, click on Settings and on the right menu at the bottom push the Pages button.
+<li> Navigate to the repositery in GitHub, click on Settings and on the left menu at the bottom push the Pages button.
 <li> Deploy from the Main branch and press save.

 # Credits